-18 U.S.C. § 2252A(a)(2)(A) RECEIPT OR DISTRIBUTION OF CHILD PORNOGRAPHY - ELEMENTS
+18 U.S.C. § 2252A(A)(2)(A) RECEIPT OR DISTRIBUTION OF CHILD PORNOGRAPHY - ELEMENTS

-[The indictment charges the defendant[s] with; Count[s] of the indictment charge[s] the defendant[s] with] [receipt][distribution] of child pornography.
-In order for you to find [a; the] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt:
+[The indictment charges the defendant[s] with] [Count[s] of the indictment charge[s] the defendant[s] with] [receipt] [distribution] of child pornography.
+In order for you to find [a; the] defendant guilty of this count, the government must prove each of the [four] following elements beyond a reasonable doubt:

-- 1. The defendant knowingly [received] [distributed] [the material identified in the indictment]; and - 2.
-[The material identified in the indictment] is child pornography; and - 3.
-The defendant knew that one or more persons depicted in [the material identified in the indictment] was under the age of eighteen years; and - 4.
-[The material identified in the indictment] was [mailed] [shipped in interstate or foreign commerce] [transported in interstate or foreign commerce] [shipped or transported in a manner affecting interstate or foreign commerce].
+- 1. The defendant knowingly [received] [distributed] [the material identified in the indictment]; and - 2 [The material identified in the indictment] is child pornography; and - 3 The defendant knew both that the material depicted one or more minors and that the minors were engaged in sexually explicit conduct. - 4 [The material identified in the indictment] was [mailed] [shipped or transported using a means or facility of interstate or foreign commerce] [shipped or transported in or affecting interstate or foreign commerce by any means, including by computer].

-If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].
+If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant guilty [of that count].

-If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant not guilty [of that charge].
+If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant not guilty [of that count].

-"Child pornography" is defined in the Pattern Instruction for 18 U.S.C.§ 2256(8).
+"Child pornography" is defined in the Pattern Instruction for 18 U.S.C. § 2256(8).